How to Organize your Family Chores using Trello

 I want to know: Does this system work for you, or does it stress you out completely?
 What would you do differently?
 Let me know in the comments below!

-- Learn how to Simplify Your Mom Life with this guide to automating and organizing your basic tasks– free up your time to do more of what you love!
+- Learning how to Simplify Your Mom Life with this guide to automating and organizing your basic tasks– free up your time to do more of what you love!

 - This super simple method of prioritizing your tasks using an Eisenhower Matrix!